stanfordnlp/dspy/docs/docs/index.md

 # **DSPy**: _Programming_—not prompting—_Language Models_

-DSPy is the open-source framework for **building high-quality, modular AI systems** by _programming—rather than prompting—language models_.
-It provides abstractions and algorithms for **optimizing the prompts and weights** in LM programs, ranging from simple classifiers to sophisticated RAG pipelines and Agent loops.
+DSPy is the open-source framework for _programming—rather than prompting—language models_.
+It allows you to build modular AI systems and to explore different design decisions very quickly.
+To do this, DSPy provides abstractions and algorithms for **optimizing the prompts and weights** in the LM programs you build, whether they are simple classifiers, sophisticated RAG pipelines, or Agent loops.

-Instead of writing brittle LM-specific prompts, you write compositional code and use DSPy optimizers to teach different models like `GPT-4o` or `Llama-3.2` to **deliver higher quality outputs** or avoid specific failure patterns.
-In essence, DSPy optimizers then _compile your high-level code_ into low-level computations, prompts, or weight updates that **align your LM with your program’s structure and metrics**.
+Instead of writing brittle prompts for a specific LM, you write portable compositional code and use DSPy to **teach your LM to deliver higher-quality outputs** or avoid specific failure patterns.
 DSPy stands for Declarative Self-improving Python.
 This [recent lecture](https://www.youtube.com/watch?v=JEMYuzrKLUw) is a good conceptual introduction.
 Our [Discord server](https://discord.gg/XCGy2WDCQB) is a great place to meet the community, seek help, or start contributing.

 !!! info "Getting Started I: Install DSPy and set up your LM"